mstksg/inCode/copy/entries/functor-structures-1.md

 ```

 Note that I switched from `[Choice a]` to `ListF Choice a` --- the two are the
-same, but the latter has the Functor instance we want (`fmap :: (a -> b) ->
+same, but the latter has the `Functor` instance we want (`fmap :: (a -> b) ->
 ListF Choice a -> ListF Choice b`), and is an instance of useful functor
 combinator typeclasses.
 Furthermore, it illustrates the symmetry between sum
-types, since `Ap` and `ListF` are contrasting types: `Ap` represents a product
+types and record, since `Ap` and `ListF` are contrasting types: `Ap` represents
-between many required fields, and `ListF` represents a sum between many
+a product between many required fields, and `ListF` represents a sum between
-possible choices.
-It's more clear how product types and list types are
+many possible choices.
+It's more clear how product types and sum types are
 "opposites" in a nice clean way.

 We can now make our `Customer` schema: